Performance in the Zócalo

 "Those who have marveled at the expanse and grandeur of Mexico’s main square or simply love all things Mexican are sure to find Performance in the Zócalo a fascinating read. ...Performance in the Zócalo is a reader-friendly, exhaustively researched, and carefully documented book; it is a treasure trove of fascinating information about the history of Mexico, the history of the Zócalo, and the history of all those who have “performed” politics there over the past five centuries."

-Finalist for the 2020 George Freedley Memorial Award for Outstanding Theater Books from the Theater Library Association
+Finalist: Theatre Library Association (TLA) 2020 George Freedley Memorial Award for Outstanding Theater Books

 News, Reviews, Interviews